hashicorp/terraform-provider-azurerm/website/docs/r/synapse_integration_runtime_azure.html.markdown

 * `synapse_workspace_id` - (Required) The Synapse Workspace ID in which to associate the Integration Runtime with.
 Changing this forces a new Synapse Azure Integration Runtime to be created.

 * `location` - (Required) The Azure Region where the Synapse Azure Integration Runtime should exist.
+Use `AutoResolve` to create an auto-resolve integration runtime.
 Changing this forces a new Synapse Azure Integration Runtime to be created.

 ---